WBK-Robotics/pybullet_industrial/paper.md

 The trend towards individualized products and the increasing demand for a greater number of variants require a rethinking in the production engineering environment.
 In the context of this transformation we see robots taking on more and more manufacturing tasks.
 The development of this field is hampered by a toolchain gap: While there are a large number of robot simultions and process simulations there is not yet a simple simulation environment that combines the two and allows the user to investigate the interplay of both.

 Pybullet Industrial extends the open source library Pybullet with several process models to simulate manufacturing applications that add material, remove material or simply move material.
-A sample of concrete manufacturing applications in each category can be seen down below:
+A sample of concrete manufacturing applications in each category can be seen in Figure \ref{manu_process}.

-%TODO add list of example applications which accompanying pybullet industrial screenshots

 The package not only simulates the environmental effect of the processes but also the forces emparted on the robot.
 It also allows the dynamic switching of processes with the same robot corresponding to tool changes during the manufacturing process.
 The package also contains utility functionality such as path builder classes which are based on G-code interpolation schemes or a variety of drawing and visualisation functions.